 Introduce this section with a summary of the job you have completed which is most similar to the role for which you are applying, and then provide the examples of when you have done well in this position.

 Don’t write too much just to fill up the page.
 Keep the information short and succinct so it reads like a headline rather than the full story.
 This will keep the reader interested and make them more likely to flick over to your CV to find out more about you.

 If you have a lot of information to cram in then spread this over two paragraphs, perhaps one for each previous employment that you have carried out the required tasks.

 The final paragraph should thank the employer for taking the time to read your letter, mention your CV enclosed, and state that you are looking forward to hearing from them about an interview.
 You can also state here any reasons that you might be out of contact (away of business for a few days or on holiday) so that they know when you would be available.

 Finish off with a “Yours sincerely,” then leave some space for your signature and type your name.
 Unless you intend to email your application then you should sign the letter yourself and not just include a scanned/printed signature.

 Just as every job description is rewritten for each post, you must make sure that your cover letter is unique to every job that you apply for.
-Take time to read through the job descriptions, person specification and job advert to understand what the employer is looking for, and then write a unique letter for every application.
+Take time to read through the job descriptions, person specifications and job advert to understand what the employer is looking for, and then write a unique letter for every application.
 If you send the same letter for each job you simply won’t pick up on the employer’s preferences and you’ll miss the opportunity to show your potential in the position.